usc-cloud/floe2/docs/INSTALL.md

     bin/zkServer.sh start
 ```

 Note 2: Zookeeper can quickly consume your disk space.
 For long running jobs Zookeeper storage must be managed externally (for data dirctory and logs).
-See maintenance instructions on the [Getting started page](http://zookeeper.apache.org/doc/trunk/zookeeperStarted.html)
+See maintenance instructions on the [zookeeper admin page](http://zookeeper.apache.org/doc/trunk/zookeeperAdmin.html#sc_maintenance)

 **Configure Floe2 and run distributed mode**

-Edit conf/floe.properties (change it on the Coodinator node and COPY it all container nodes whenever a change id made)
+Edit conf/floe.properties (change it on the Coodinator node and COPY it to all container nodes whenever a change is made)

 * Change ***floe.execution.mode***  to **distributed**
 * Change **floe.zk.servers** to **comma separated list of ZK server ensamble.**